 Mercey Hot Springs, Firebaugh (Nearby Hotels)

-Mercey Hot Springs is a popular stopping off point on road trips between San Francisco and Los Angeles, just 13 miles off Interstate 5.
+Mercey Hot Springs is a popular stopping off point on road trips between the family-friendly attractions in San Francisco and the star-studded Los Angeles, just 13 miles off Interstate 5.
 It’s a good way to break up that long drive, soaking the stiff driving muscles in the indoor and outdoor tubs.
 If you want to stick around a while, you can stretch your legs on the property’s hiking trails, go bird watching or even take a yoga class.

 Grover Hot Springs, Markleeville (Nearby Hotels)